 Interactive Budget Reports

-In addition to the budget book, CPS provides enhanced interactive budget reports that allow readers to view the entire operating budget and get more detail on any component of the budget.
+In addition to the Budget Book, CPS provides enhanced interactive budget reports online at www.cps.edu/budget to allow readers to view the entire operating budget and get more detail on each component of the budget.

 The interactive reports include:

 - Budget by Unit, including schools and Central Office departments

 - Budget by Fund, such as general fund or federal and state grants